ctrlj-dev/ctrlj-dev/README.md

 Currently, I work as a **Frontend Developer** with **JavaScript** tecnologies as **React, Next.js, TypeScript GraphQL, Apollo, Angular** and much more.

-## :guitar: About me:

-I am passionate about tecnology, design, music and videogames.
-I love to play with my xbox as to grab my guitar and play or listen to some music.
-I also try to dedicate some times to learn new stuf, because its fun, and because I like to improve my skills.

 ## 🧑‍🎓 My studies:

 - 2016 - Degree in Marketing and Market Research